 Globally, study abroad programmes in the university sector have grown markedly over the last two decades, alongside the increased mobility of capital, goods, and people across the world (Block, Gray, and Holborow 2012, Duchêne and Heller 2012).
 The higher education sector has introduced various initiatives in order to address these 'new times' (New London Group 1996), including internationalised curricula with an intercultural dimension, and the option to study abroad for a component of a degree.
 Indeed, the opportunity to incorporate study abroad experiences into degree programmes is attractive for individuals seeking professional qualifications to work in internationally connected spaces

-Buchanan, JD, Major, J, Harbon, L & Kearney, S 2017, 'Preparing Teachers through International Experience: A Collaborative Critical Analysis of Four Australian Programs' in Global Teaching: Southern Perspectives on Teachers Working with Diversity, Palgrave Macmillan, USA, pp. 167-188.View/Download from: UTS OPUS or Publisher's site
+Buchanan, JD, Major, J, Harbon, L & Kearney, S 2017, 'Preparing Teachers through International Experience: A Collaborative Critical Analysis of Four Australian Programs' in Global Teaching: Southern Perspectives on Teachers Working with Diversity, Palgrave Macmillan, USA, pp. 167-188.View/Download from: Publisher's site

 In an increasingly internationalized, interconnected and globalized world, characterized in many school education contexts by diverse classrooms and varied student needs, the importance for teachers to develop an intercultural competence has become urgent.
 International experiences, embedded within teacher education, are seen as one means to enhance this capability.
 In this Australian study, coordinators of international professional experiences from four NSW universities discuss and interrogate the strengths and weaknesses of their own and each other's programs, guided by an established evaluation framework for such programs.
 Findings indicate that, while support for such programs is strong in the lead-up to and during such international experiences, subsequent evaluation of these programs and reflection remain underdeveloped.
 Implications for international professional experience programs are discussed.

-Moloney, R, Harbon, L & Fielding, R 2016, 'An interactive, co-constructed approach to the development of intercultural understanding in pre-service language teachers' in Dervin, F & Gross, Z (eds), Intercultural Competence in Education Alternative Approaches for Different Times, Springer, Germany, pp. 185-213.View/Download from: UTS OPUS or Publisher's site
+Moloney, R, Harbon, L & Fielding, R 2016, 'An interactive, co-constructed approach to the development of intercultural understanding in pre-service language teachers' in Dervin, F & Gross, Z (eds), Intercultural Competence in Education Alternative Approaches for Different Times, Springer, Germany, pp. 185-213.View/Download from: Publisher's site

 In our responsibilities for language teacher education, we have critiqued in recent years the sometimes limited success of intercultural learning activities, and become dissatisfied that the intercultural concept has been diminished to static and essentialized comparisons of culture, in some language classrooms.
 This has led us to explore an experiential collaborative approach to the development of intercultural understandings in pre-service language teachers, where an intercultural dynamic can be seen operating in co-construction between themselves and their peers.
 The researchers introduced two groups of pre-service language teachers to discourse analysis, and recognition of classroom discourse patterns, such as Initiation–Response–Evaluation.
 The pre-service teachers, in small groups, discussed a number of transcripts from school language classrooms that were endeavouring to 'be intercultural'.
 The chapter reports the unexpected additional learning that emerged from this task.
 The discussion offered the pre-service teachers an opportunity to critically examine cultural assumptions, both in the classroom lesson transcripts, and among themselves.
 Within their small group interactions, the pre-service teachers constructed a zone where they could voice diverse perspectives, notice, explore and respect the complexity of the interaction.
 Structured social interaction enables some of them to transform their thinking, and take away the beginning of their own personal and dynamic understanding.
 It appears to represent a useful task to support critical reflection, in requiring pre-service teachers to move beyond the acquisition of knowledge about 'intercultural', into active questioning of their perspectives, complexity, and assumptions.